realworldocaml/book/en/json.md

 ### Example: Querying Github organization information

 Let's finish up with an example of some live JSON parsing from Github, and build a tool to query organization information via their API.
-Look at the online [API documentation](http://developer.github.com/v3/orgs/) for Github to see what the JSON schema looks like retrieving the organization information.
+Start by looking at the online [API documentation](http://developer.github.com/v3/orgs/) for Github to see what the JSON schema for retrieving the organization information looks like.

-Then create an ATD file that covers the fields we need.
-Any extra fields present in the response will be ignored by the ATD parser.
+Now create an ATD file that covers the fields we need.
+Any extra fields present in the response will be ignored by the ATD parser, so we don't need a completely exhaustive specification of every field that Github might send back.

 ```
 (* github_org.atd *)